Faced with an economic downturn in 2000, lipstick sales boomed—the ‘Lipstick Effect’– suggesting a turn to beauty indulgences during tough times.

 Birchbox brings out monthly subscription boxes containing two to six beauty products from over 200 companies.
 The boxes are tailored depending on a quiz that the buyer completes at the start, and the identical product is never shipped twice.
 If a buyer sees a product they like, they can buy the full-size version immediately from the website.

-Power of Email Marketing
+The Power of Email Marketing

-Example: e.l.f Beauty
+Example: e.l.f.
+Beauty

 Unveiling Your Beauty Brand’s Inner Superstar